We love rental properties. Together, our team has owned dozens of properties over the period of years.

 Many towns in Northern VA also have a history of weathering recessions better than other parts of the country.

-Know Your Stats to Compare Properties
+Know Your Stats to Analyze Properties

 Whether you do a whole bunch of einstein like calculations, or just some quick and simple ones, you need a way to mathematically judge your rental properties.

 This will allow to compare a group of them and see which ones offer the best value.